Alaska’s Kenai Peninsula

 Hotel 8:30 am

 Alaska, perhaps more than any other region in North America, is cloaked in a mystical aura that ignites the imagination.
-To some extent, that aura obviously is the product of Alaska’s incredible, incomparable natural beauty.
+To some extent, that aura obviously is the product of Alaska’s incredible, incomparable natural beauty and physical magnificence.
 Its mountains, glaciers, coastline and wilderness are without equal.
-Arguably, though, without in any way diminishing its physical magnificence, Alaska’s irresistible attraction is that it symbolizes the “Final Frontier,” a last opportunity to experience the wilderness in its most pristine, unspoiled expression.
+Alaska’s irresistible attraction is that it symbolizes the “Final Frontier,” a last opportunity to experience the wilderness in its most pristine, unspoiled expression.
 Alaska still promises the opportunity to see a bear scramble through the brush of a mountain valley or to sit in a kayak and watch a massive glacier calve ice off its face into the fjords below.

 Our Alaska hiking trip assembles in Girdwood near Anchorage on Day 1 (we’ll provide van transportation from Anchorage earlier in the day) and we’ll spend our first of two overnights at the Aleyeska Resort.
 The Winner Creek Trail is planned for Day 2 as we explore the historic Iditarod Trail that provided access to the gold fields near Crow Pass during the early years of the 20th century.
 We’ll continue to climb moderately along the upper reaches of the creek to the picturesque falls of Winner Creek Gorge (10 miles).
 Along the way, we’ll pass the remains of the Monarch Mine, a hardrock gold mine that ceased operations in 1948.
 Nearby Crystal Lake lies nestled beneath a steep mountain wall and then its on to the Raven Glacier overlook before descending to the trail- head.

 We’ll spend a second evening at Aleyeska and then head out on Day 3 walking the Course Creek Trail the following morning with its startling views of Right and Wrong Mountains.
 We’ll continue on to Crescent Lake and then return to our trailhead and a late afternoon shuttle to Seward, where we’ll spend our final three overnights (12 miles).